Feed-in tariffs in Australia: Western Australia

+For Horizon Power customers this tariff varies based on the cost of generating electricity in the customer's location.
+Towns are split into low, medium and high cost locations.

 Queensland

 The Queensland Government Solar Bonus Scheme was a program that paid domestic and other small energy customers for the surplus electricity generated from roof-top solar photovoltaic (PV) systems exported to the Queensland grid.
 It commenced on 1 July 2008.
 The scheme provided for 44c/kWh (around twice times the general domestic use tariff of 21.35c/kWh (including GST)) on the net amount exported to the grid, subject to having proper metering installed.

 The feed-in tariff ensured that Queenslanders benefitted from the federal Photovoltaic Rebate Program.

 Whilst the government scheme has now ended for new installs, energy retailers still offer competitive feed in tariffs.
 As of 1 July 2017, Click Energy provides 16c/kWh and Origin provides 14c/kWh.

 Victoria

 In November 2009 Victoria set up a net metered feed-in tariff scheme, under which households were paid 60 cents for every excess kilowatt hour of energy fed back into the state electricity grid.
 This was about twice the then current retail price for electricity.
 The feed-in tariff scheme was to run for 15 years from November 2009, and applied to all household systems of up to 5 kW capacity and had a cap of 100MW of generating capacity and/or a $10 per annum increase in the average household electricity bill.

 A feed-in tariff scheme was originally announced on 7 May 2008 which had been described by environment groups as ineffective, as the then proposed 2 kW cap on array size, combined with net metering, meant that very little surplus power would be put into the grid so very little of the high tariff would actually be paid.
 Environment groups and renewable energy companies called for the Victorian feed-in tariff to be paid on gross metering with a 10 kW cap on array size to overcome these problems, but these concerns were only partially addressed in the 2009 scheme.

 On 1 September 2011, it was announced that the 60-cent tariff would be closed to new installations after 30 September 2011 after 88,000 installations, and a new Transitional tariff of at least 25 cents would apply to systems installed afterwards.
 The Transitional tariff will be paid until the end of 2016, when tariffs will be reviewed.
 The minimum feed-in tariff that applies to new applicants from 1 January 2016 was 5 cents per kilowatt hour (c/kWh).
 The minimum feed-in tariff that applies to new applicants from 1 July 2017 is 11.3 cents per kilowatt hour (c/kWh).
 This is broken down as follows.